x49eightyk3/ECE884_DeepLearning/README.md

 The evaluation script evaluates the following noise samples: airport, babble, car, exhibition, restaurant, street, train, and train station.

+In the figures below are the results from utilizing the denoised neural network vs the noisy file.

 ![image](https://user-images.githubusercontent.com/101994705/166176172-722807a4-76d6-4a3a-955b-d64afbbc856a.png)

 ![image](https://user-images.githubusercontent.com/101994705/166176195-32bd0d48-ccae-407c-a14d-6e1d2423853a.png)